naofireblade/homebridge-weather-plus/README.md

 - *Observation Station*
 - *Forecast day*

-## History

-With the eve app you can view the history for

-- Air Pressure
-- Humidity
-- Temperature

 ## Choose your Weather Service

 This plugin supports multiple weather services.
 Each has it's own advantages.
 The following table shows a comparison to help you choosing one.